Optimising the use of drones to protect vulnerable species

 Adrian Hughes – Head of GIS Services, RSPB

-The RSPB is a long-time user of Esri’s ArcGIS platform and selected Esri’s Drone2Map solution to underpin its new centralised approach to processing, analysing and sharing aerial imagery.
+The RSPB is a long-time user of Esri’s ArcGIS and selected Esri’s Drone2Map solution to underpin its new centralised approach to processing, analysing and sharing aerial imagery.
 “Drone2Map was the obvious solution for us to use, as it integrates seamlessly with our other Esri products,” says Adrian Hughes, Head of GIS Services at the RSPB.
 “It is also very cost effective for us, as we can share a single license between multiple users.”

 Using Drone2Map, the RSPB can now convert aerial image files, captured via drones, into a single, seamless, geospatially-referenced map of areas of interest within reserves.
-It can then publish the map directly to the cloud, using ArcGIS Online, and make it available to staff to view via the organisation’s in-house ArcGIS platform, known internally as Merlin.
+It can then publish the map directly to the cloud, using ArcGIS Online, and make it available to staff to view via the organisation’s in-house ArcGIS system, known internally as Merlin.
 “Drone2Map is really easy to use,” Hughes says.
 “We can publish drone imagery to ArcGIS Online with a few clicks of a button, and thereby make it possible for anyone in the organisation to view the maps, zoom into specific regions and examine habitat types.”

 RSPB employees can also use ArcGIS Pro to undertake sophisticated analyses of the drone imagery and gain a deeper insight into habitat types.
 For example, a team working at the Abernethy Reserve in Scotland has used Drone2Map and ArcGIS Pro to analyse aerial imagery, classify different types of vegetation growth across the reserve and quantify changes in the growth of essential food sources for bird species such as the golden plover, black grouse and capercaillie.